RedHatProductSecurity/trestle-demo/docs/container-diagrams.md

 `compliance-trestle` workspace content is updated by one of three inputs:

-1. Human authoring and submission via PR.
+1. Human authoring and submission via pull request (PR).

 2. External machine agent opens draft PR

 3. GitHub Actions polling of authoritative sources opens draft PR when updates are found.

-Once `compliance-trestle` workspace content modifications have been merged into the `compliance-trestle` workspace, a series of synchronization actions are performed on the `compliance-trestle` workspace with github actions.
+Once `compliance-trestle` workspace content modifications have been merged into the `compliance-trestle` workspace, a series of synchronization actions are performed on the `compliance-trestle` workspace with GitHub Actions.
 GitHub Actions opens a Draft PR on the `compliance-trestle` workspace as an step between each synchronization action.
 An authorized user reviews the Draft PRs

 ```mermaid
 graph LR